Toktom/GlouphrieTranslator/README.md

 The tool has the following features:

-- Extraction of the Infobox Monster and Infobox Item, besides other simple templates; and
+- Extraction of the Infoboxes from the list below, besides other simple templates.
-- Capability to translate a few item names.
+  - Infobox Item;
+  - Infobox Monster;
+  - Infobox Familiar;
+  - Databox Summoning Pouch; and
+  - Databox Summoning Scroll.

 ## Examples